 I would very much like to incorporate local research into homes, buildings and families.
 If you have anything you would like to talk about contributing, it would be super to hear from you.

-To make the site more navigable I add links below in chronological order, from prehistory to the present, to act as a table of contents for the heritage posts on the blog page, so that those interested in particular time periods will be able to follow the story in a logical sequence.
+To make the site more navigable I have add links below in roughly chronological order, from prehistory to the present, to act as a table of contents for the heritage posts on the blog, so that those interested in particular time periods will be able to follow the story in a logical sequence.
 Below that is a list of the ongoing Cheshire Proverb series.

 A Touch of Rome #1: Background to Roman Chester and the Roman road network